dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     (dcmValidateCallingAEHostname)"
     "
+    .. _dcmUserIdentityNegotiation:

+    :ref:`User Identity Negotiation <dcmUserIdentityNegotiation>`",string,"Usage of User Identity Negotiation Sub-Item in received Association requests.
+May be overwritten by configured values for particular Archive Network AEs.
+Enumerated values: NOT_SUPPORTED, SUPPORTS or REQUIRED.

+    (dcmUserIdentityNegotiation)"
+    "
     .. _dcmPersonNameComponentOrderInsensitiveMatching:

     :ref:`Person Name Component Order Insensitive Matching <dcmPersonNameComponentOrderInsensitiveMatching>`",boolean,"Indicates if name component order insensitive matching is performed on fuzzy semantic matching of person names.
 May be overwritten by configured values for particular Archive Network AEs.